Estimated reading time: 9 minutes

 - Vehicle Survival Kit (in case you don’t reach your destination and have to shelter in your car for a few days.

-Things To Do During a Flood
+11 Things To Do After A Devastating Flood

 Staying safe when the initial flood waters start rolling in is your first priority.
 The flood waters may rise slowly, or they may rush in, giving you very little time to react.
 The key is to get out of the water.
 Remember, it is never just water.
 Strong currents and debris make it far more dangerous than water you would find in a lake or stream.